Psychology Research

 2. Why is there a research requirement associated with Psychology courses?

-At Manhattan College, as at most educational institutions, psychology is taught as a science, and as such it progresses by means of empirical research.
+At Manhattan University, as at most educational institutions, psychology is taught as a science, and as such it progresses by means of empirical research.
 Participating in research offers students a critically important perspective on psychology and research, a perspective they cannot obtain by merely reading about it.
 For those interested in pursuing a psychology major, serving as a research participant provides the first glimpse of what psychologists actually do.
-Beyond this, the existence of a research participant pool makes it possible for faculty and students at Manhattan College to conduct original research.
+Beyond this, the existence of a research participant pool makes it possible for faculty and students at Manhattan University to conduct original research.
 Psychology Departments at most colleges and universities have such requirements.

 Your participation in research has a profound impact on the study you are taking part in, on the growth of scientific knowledge, and ultimately, on how this knowledge is applied in the real world.
 PLEASE TAKE YOUR PARTICIPATION SERIOUSLY.
 If you feel that you cannot participate fully and honestly in a research project, let the researcher know and reschedule your appointment or cancel.